-Despite the obvious potential, autonomous delivery services with commercial drones take time to reach the mainstream.
+Despite the obvious potential, commercial autonomous drone delivery services are taking their time to reach the mainstream.

-The issue is mainly normative; the technology has been more or less ready for years, but the authorities are wary (not entirely wrong) of the idea of releasing swarms of UAVs on populated areas.
+The issue is mainly regulatory; the technology has been more or less ready for years, but the authorities are cautious (not entirely wrongly) about the idea of releasing swarms of UAVs over populated areas.
 In any case, the experiments continue, and Italy is doing a good part, even with heavy loads.

 A few weeks ago in Venice, drones started delivering drugs to islands not served by pharmacies (I talked about it here).
 Last week, however, the Italian company Flying Basket organized its first heavy-load urban transport flight with a couple of large deliveries in Turin.